weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 There was also a 0.6% increase in the PPI in just one month from March.

-So irrespective of how you slice or dice it, the inflation numbers were not looking good, and I'm sure, that the folks over at the FED were also starting to feel the heat.

-**What did they expect, when they printed 25% of all the money ever in existence in a single year?**
+**What did the FED expect, when they printed 25% of all the money ever in existence in a single year?**

 <center>
 <img src="/images/posts/Economy/inflation/money-supply.png">